International Seminar of Young Tibetologists: Seminars

-The fifth International Seminar of Young Tibetologists was convened by Natalia Moskaleva and Pavel Gorkhovsky at Saint Petersburg State University, Russia, from September 3 to 7, 2018.
+The fifth International Seminar of Young Tibetologists was convened by Natalia Moskaleva and Pavel Gorkhovsky at Saint Petersburg State University, Russia, from 3 to 7 September 2018.
 Altogether 69 papers were presented at the seminar.
 The proceedings were published in 2020 as special issue "New Currents on the Neva River" in the peer-review journal Revue d'Études Tibétaines; a printed volume, will again be published by Edition Tethys.

-The sixth International Seminar of Young Tibetologists will take place at the University of Virginia, Charlottesville, Virginia, USA, August 9–13, 2021.
+The sixth International Seminar of Young Tibetologists was held at the University of Virginia, Charlottesville, Virginia, US, 9–13 August 2021.

+The seventh International Seminar of Young Tibetologists took place at Wolfson College, Oxford, University of Oxford, 2–6 September 2024.
+The book of abstracts from the seminar can be found here.

 Governance

 Governing Board

 The governing board of the ISYT consists of the President, Secretary General and Advisors.